Redwood Empire Chapter

 Article XX - CERTIFICATION OF SECRETARY

-I, the undersigned, certify that I am presently elected and acting Secretary of the Redwood Empire Chapter of the California Association of Marriage and Family Therapists, and the above By-laws are as adopted at a Meeting of the Board of Directors held October 2014 and approved by vote of the Membership in November 2014.
+I, the undersigned, certify that I am presently elected and acting Secretary of the Redwood Empire Chapter of the California Association of Marriage and Family Therapists, and the above Bylaws are as adopted at a Meeting of the Board of Directors held November 2022 and approved by vote of the Membership in December 2022.

 Deborah Haarstad, Secretary